Congress foresees short-term debt fix amid perilous standoff

 But Manchin, who has for months resisted pressure from liberal activists to change the filibuster so that Democrats can advance legislation on other issues such as voting rights, appeared unmoved.

 "I think I've been very clear," Manchin told reporters.
 "Nothing changes."
-He implored Senate Majority Leader Chuck Schumer and GOP leader McConnell to work together to resolve the impasse.
+He implored Schumer and McConnell to work together to resolve the impasse.

 Getting rid of the filibuster rule would lower the typical 60-vote threshold for passage to 50.
 In the split 50-50 Senate, Vice President Kamala Harris could then break a tie, allowing Democrats to push past Republicans.
 But to succeed in changing the rules, all Democratic senators would need to be on board.